zulamit/zwallet/content/docs/advanced/advanced-send.md

 3. Enable/Disable rounding to 0.001 coin.
 If rounding is disabled, the app uses zats: 1/100,000,000 of a coin
 4. If checked, the transaction will use the balance in the transparent address too
-5. The maximum amount per output note.
+5. **Split Notes**: The maximum amount per output note.
 If this is less than the amount sent, the app will create several notes.
 The change is not subject to this cap